 The reason?
 I’ve been traveling again, and I’ve had the best times strolling around the world by myself.
 Seriously.
 I mean, it’s nice to roam with people, too.
 But there’s something about doing whatever you want, whenever you want.

+So I’m popping in to share this related Instagram post.
+What do you think?
+Can you roam solo—even in your hometown?
+Can you go to shows alone, eat out alone, even explore alone?
 If you haven’t lately, do try it.
 Even for an hour or a day.
 No harm in it.
 When it comes to writing, it’s actually one way to get some really great story ideas…that you can eventually share with the world.
 Or not.
 (For more tips on how to find writing inspiration, please read my related blog post.)
+And if you have thoughts, comment here or come tell me on Instagram!
+We had some great exchanges about how our relationships can be affected if we’re not open to spending time solo.

 We can plan and try to predict things all we want (quick shout out to the Type As and planners out there), but things happen all the time that are completely out of our control.
 Sometimes these things are what we’d call good.
 Sometimes they’re not.
 At least not in the moment.
 But it’s good to be open to surprises in any case, I think.